mozilla/ActiveData/pyLibrary/dot/README.md

 a.b.c += [42]
 &gt;&gt;&gt; a == {"b": {"c": [1, 42]}}
 </pre>
- 8. attribute names (keys) are coerced to unicode - it appears Python object.getattribute() is called with str() even when using `from __future__ import unicode_literals`
+ 8. property names (keys) are coerced to unicode - it appears Python's object.getattribute() is called with str() even when using `from __future__ import unicode_literals`
  9. by allowing dot notation, the IDE does tab completion, plus my spelling